-Everyone has their own thoughts on what causes poverty and what fixes financial woes for families in the 21st century.
+Everyone has their own thoughts on what causes poverty.
+Different pundits opine about what fixes financial woes for families in the 21st century.

-One of the issues that I have never seen addressed related to poverty is what it does to your mind and emotions – your mental and emotional health.
+One of the issues that I have rarely seen addressed related to poverty is what it does to your mind and emotions.
+Poverty has a dramatic affect on your mental and emotional health.

 The “Right” Foundation